-18.4 Life-Giving Procedures
+18.6 Life-Giving Procedures and Blood and Plasma Donation

-Employees will be granted paid leave, not to exceed two (2) hours per incident, as needed for the purpose of participating in life-giving procedures.
-A "life-giving procedure" is defined as a medically-supervised procedure involving the testing, sampling, or donation of blood, platelets, organs, fluids, tissues, and other human body components for the purposes of donation, without compensation, to a person or organization for medically necessary treatments.
-Employees will provide reasonable advance notice before taking such leave and will provide written proof from an accredited medical institution, physician or other medical professional that the employee participated in a life-giving procedure.
+- A. Lifegiving Procedures - 1.
+Employees will be granted paid leave, not to exceed thirty (30) calendar days in a two-year period, as needed for the purpose of participating in lifegiving procedures.
+Such leave shall not be charged against sick leave or any other leave, and use of leave without pay is not required.
+If additional leave time beyond the thirty (30) calendar days in a two-year period is needed, employees may use accrued sick leave, vacation leave, compensatory time, or leave without pay. - 2.
+A "life-giving procedure" is defined as a medically-supervised procedure involving the testing, sampling, or donation of organs, tissues, and other human body components for the purposes of donation, without compensation, to a person or organization for medically necessary treatments.
+"Life giving procedure" does not include the donation of blood or plasma. - 3.
+The employer may take program implementation and staffing requirements into account when scheduling leave.
+Employees will provide reasonable advance notice before taking such leave and will provide written proof from an accredited medical institution, physician or other medical professional that the employee participated in a life-giving procedure. - B. Blood, Platelets and/or Plasma Donation